FAQ and Tips

-No one wants to sit where your dogs have been sleeping, or put their feet amongst last weeks take-away food rubbish.
-Also ensure your car has current registration, and is roadworthy.
-This means it is regularly serviced and not likely to breakdown due to lack of maintenance or fuel.
+No-one wants to sit where your dogs have been sleeping or put their feet amongst last week’s take-away food rubbish.
+Ensure your car is currently registered, is roadworthy and insured.
+This means it is regularly serviced and is not likely to breakdown due to lack of maintenance or fuel.

 Determine who will drive, and when

-If all members of your carpool want to drive, decide among yourselves if you want to drive on a daily, weekly or monthly basis.
+If all members of your carpool want to drive, decide amongst yourselves if you want to drive on a daily, weekly or monthly basis.

 Avoid side trips on the way home